MAST30034-AppliedDataScience/project-2-group-buy-now-pay-later-industry-project-30/README.md

 3. `transaction_preprocess.ipynb`:  This notebook preprocesses the transaction data.
 4. `adding_external.ipynb`: This notebook combines all the data provided with the external datasets.
 [The links to the external datasets have been provided in the notebooks and below as well.
 The names of the files have been maintained as the same]
 5. `imputation.ipynb`: This notebook imputates any missing fraud values and also segments merchant data
-6. `findings.ipynb`: This notebook discusses any findings found in data analysis
+6. `misc_findings.ipynb`: This notebook discusses miscellaneous findings found during data analysis
-7. `findings2.ipynb`: This notebook discusses any findings found in data analysis
+7. `misc_fraud_findings.ipynb`: This notebook discusses any fraud findings found during data analysis
 8. `rankings.ipynb`: This notebook contains the final rankings for the merchants